milchmolch/Python_Tutorial/Python_Tutorial_SW.md

 is also valid, and often helps to make long list/dictionary entries more readible.

-*Tip* The third way of creating is handy when you have 2 lists, one containing keys and the other containing values.
+:bulb: The third way of creating is handy when you have 2 lists, one containing keys and the other containing values.
 ```python
 Names = ['John','Mary']
 Numbers = ['463673','279943']